Advocates and Educational Consultants

 divider

-They have a list of advocates parents can contact of assistance and parents are also welcome to attend their workshops on advocacy and topics in special education, check their Program Calendar .
+SPecial Needs Advocacy Network (SPAN), an association of advocates and other special education professionals.
+That provide educational presentations, enhances the professional growth and development of its members and to act as a primary resource for advocates.
+On their website there is a list of advocates, parents can contact for assistance and are also welcome to attend their workshops on advocacy and topics in special education, check their Program Calendar .

 SPAN